johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 }
 ```

-Rather than having to manually implement:
+Compare `Player` to having to manually implement:

 - defining "game action" enums which represent e.g. grabbing an item,
 - declaring delegate protocols which get called when game actions happen,